 The thermal conductivity of snow is often hard to pinpoint, as it is incredibly variable and can change rapidly.
 Density, water content, crystalline structure and grain to grain contact all affect the thermal conductivity of a snow sample.
 Measurements are often hard to reproduce within the same sample, as the measurement itself can alter structure and density that subsequently change the thermal conductivity.
 Needle probes are the most popular equipment for thermal conductivity testing on snow.
 In this application page we will showcase the ability of the TLS-100, Thermtest’s portable resistivity meter (Figure 2), to measure the thermal conductivity of snow.

 Figure 2.
 Thermtest’s TLS-100, a portable thermal conductivity and thermal resistivity meter.

-The TLS-100 performs thermal conductivity and resistivity testing on soils, solids, powders and viscous liquids over a range of 0.1 to 5 W/mK.
+The TLS-100 performs thermal conductivity and resistivity testing on soils, solids, and powders over a range of 0.1 to 5 W/mK.
 Measurements are performed in accordance with ASTM Standard D5334, and have a reproducibility of 2% and an accuracy of 5%.
 This equipment is an excellent, convenient choice for use in the lab and the field, and can perform in temperatures ranging from -40 to 100°C. The system uses a needle probe as both the sensor and the heat source for measurements, and causes minimal damage to the sample during testing.

 Snow Sampling Experimental Set-Up